Gravito-optics and intensity correlations for binary inspiral signal detections: Summary and conclusions

 \section{Summary and conclusions}

-The LIGO-Virgo network of gravitational wave observatories has been operating serendipitously as a HBT interferometer since the first observed binary inspiral event.
-There have been other proposals for applying HBT interferometry to gravitational waves, but these proposals have all focused on gravitational wave sources that are of cosmological origin \cite{Giovannini11,Giovannini17,Giovannini17b,Giovannini19a,Kanno18,Giovannini19,Kanno19} and are not detectable by LIGO-Virgo.
-In this paper we propose the use of HBT interferometry to improve the characterization of current gravitational wave detections by the LIGO-Virgo network.
-We showed that the LIGO-Virgo gravitational wave detections have the possibility of exhibiting the characteristic HBT detection enhancement.
-We also demonstrated that by using HBT interferometry one could improve the characterization of gravitational waves in terms of the coherence properties of the gravitational waves and specifically that the gravitational waves detected by LIGO-Virgo are not completely coherent.
+The existing network of GW observatories have been operating serendipitously as an HBT interferometer since the first observed binary inspiral event.
+This makes it possible to consider intensity correlations and the gravito-optics of signal detections from CBC.
+There have been earlier proposals for applying HBT interferometry to GWs, but these proposals have focused on periodic GW signals that are of cosmological origin \cite{Giovannini11,Giovannini17,Giovannini17b,Giovannini19a,Kanno18,Giovannini19,Kanno19} and are not currently detectable.
+Our focus here is on the intensity interferometry of transient signals from CBC that are currently detectable.

-The importance of HBT interferometry in the detection processes for both optics and particle physics has been well established over the past 60 years, beginning with the early work of Brown, Twiss, and Glauber.
-The existing literature on the HBT effect in gravitational wave detection processes is far more recent and has only been developed for periodic signals associated with primordial gravitational waves.
-There are a great many fundamental problems that must be resolved in order to demonstrate the theoretical significance of multi-graviton processes in the detection of transient signals associated with binary inspirals.
-No completely rigorous, calculation exists of the Glauber correlations for these gravitational wave signals and this calculation is not trivial.
-There is recent work \cite{Lieu17v2,Chen18} on the characterization of the LIGO-Virgo detectors as quantum detectors, however this work is only preliminary.
-There is more research needed to fully realize the potential of HBT interferometry for characterizing gravitational radiation detection processes.
-Nevertheless, the rough estimates in this paper show the promise of HBT interferometry for gravitational wave detections from binary inspirals.
+The importance of HBT interferometry and intensity correlations in the detection processes for both optics and particle physics has been well established over the past 60 years, beginning with the early work of Hanbury Brown and Twiss \cite{Brown56} and soon after by Glauber \cite{Glauber63,Glauber63_1} and Sudarshan \cite{Sudarshan63}.
+The existing literature on HBT interferometry for GW detection processes is far more recent and has only been developed for persistent signals associated with primordial GWs.
+We have focused on mitigating many of the difficulties of application of intensity correlations to transient signals from CBC.
+There are a great many fundamental problems that must be resolved in order to fully realize the potential significance of non-classical processes in the detection of transient signals associated with CBC.
+There is recent work \cite{Lieu17v2,Chen18} on the characterization of the GW detectors as quantum detectors, however this work is only preliminary.
+These works also focus on isolated single detectors while we have addressed two-point correlations between isolated and spatially separated detectors.
+As we have shown these non-classical processes are not likely to contribute to existing detection processes but might be meaningful for third generation detectors.